How Long Does It Take To Build A Pool: A Guide to Planning and Building Your Pool

 • Choosing Design: Working together to create a design that complements your home and meets your needs.

-• Permitting: Obtaining all necessary permits from local authorities.
+• Obtaining permits from local authorities and starting the permit process.

 • Excavation: Digging the hole where your pool will be placed.

-• Plumbing, Steel, Shotcrete: Building a strong structure to ensure a lifetime of use.
+• Plumbing, Steel, Shotcrete: Building a strong structure by forming pool walls and installing plumbing and electrical systems, including the pool filter and pool pump, to ensure a lifetime of use.

-• Coping/Tile: Installing the aesthetic items to make your pool unique.
+• Coping/Tile: Installing the aesthetic items to make your pool unique, including decorative lining for enhanced visual appeal.

 • Decking: Installing the hard surface around the pool, i.e., concrete, pavers, and turf.

-• Plaster: Finally, plastering and filling the pool with water and getting it ready for use.
+• Plaster: This is the final stage, which includes plastering, finishing touches, and ensuring the pool is filled with water and ready for safe use.

 What Factors Affect Your Pool Build Time Frame?